 The Murakami House and Boatworks showcase the experience of Japanese Canadians in Steveston through the eyes of the Murakami family.
 Asayo and Otokichi Murakami moved their family into the Murakami House in 1929 and lived there with their 10 children until they were removed during the Japanese Internment in 1942.

 The exhibits explore family life, and showcase the boatbuilding talents of Otokichi Murakami.
 Visitors can also enjoy a new film entitled “A Capture of Memories: The Murakami Family at Britannia.”
 This short film explores our sense of place and how young Japanese Canadians like Asayo Murakami’s great granddaughter Caitlin are continuing a legacy of strong ties to Steveston, not broken by the 1942 Japanese Internment and subsequent years of hardship.
 Viewers will be inspired to see that in spite of past injustices, we are moving forward to repair relationships and create a strong community with a bright future.

 During the Richmond Maritime Festival there will also be live music inside the Murakami House at different moments throughout the day.
-In the Murakami Boatworks, special guest from Lee Valley Tools who will be presenting their fine woodworking hand tools and how to use them.
-Times and information will be posted on site during the festival.
+In the Murakami Boatworks you can learn how to weave a Coracle as well as some of the interesting history of this single person vessel.